Tom Ellis (actor): Personal life

 In 2006, Ellis married English actress Tamzin Outhwaite, to whom he was introduced by Scottish actor James McAvoy.
-They had a daughter and a son together before she filed for divorce in September 2013, citing adultery after he admitted to having an affair with an unnamed co-star while filming Gothica.
+They had a son and a daughter together before she filed for divorce in September 2013, citing adultery after Ellis admitted to having an affair with an unnamed co-star while filming Gothica.
 The divorce was finalised in April 2014.
 Ellis also has a daughter from an earlier relationship.

 Ellis married American screenwriter Meaghan Oppenheimer on 2 June 2019.
 They reside in Los Angeles.
 Their daughter was born via surrogate in November 2023.

 When asked by Zoe Williams in a January 2025 interview if he believed he was destined for an acting career, Ellis replied, "I grew up in the church so talking about stuff like that is quite interesting because people would believe that if you had faith it would be like God's work, doing it for you, and he's had a plan for you and all those things.
 I don't personally share that belief these days, but who knows?"